once-human/SIH-Legacy/README.md

 # SIH 2024

 ## 1. Introduction
-Indian Coal Mine Carbon Footprint Web Application is a comprehensive solution designed to help Indian coal mines quantify their carbon footprint and explore pathways to carbon neutrality.
-The application aims to assist coal mine operators in tracking, reducing, and offsetting their carbon emissions through data-driven strategies and actionable insights.
+The Indian Coal Mine Carbon Footprint Web Application is a comprehensive solution designed to help Indian coal mines quantify their carbon footprint and explore pathways to carbon neutrality.
+This application assists coal mine operators in tracking, reducing, and offsetting their carbon emissions through data-driven strategies and actionable insights.

 ## 2. Problem Statement
-India's coal mining industry is a significant contributor to carbon emissions, which poses challenges to the country’s climate change commitments.
-To achieve carbon neutrality, coal mines must adopt strategies to reduce their emissions and offset remaining emissions through methods like afforestation.
-The lack of a dedicated tool to quantify carbon emissions and explore reduction pathways creates a gap in achieving these sustainability goals.
+India's coal mining industry significantly contributes to carbon emissions, posing challenges to the country’s climate change commitments.
+To achieve carbon neutrality, coal mines must adopt strategies to reduce emissions and offset the remainder through methods like afforestation.
+The absence of a dedicated tool to quantify carbon emissions and explore reduction pathways creates a gap in achieving these sustainability goals.

 ## 3. Project Objectives
-- **Quantify Carbon Emissions:** Provide a detailed calculation of carbon emissions based on various mining activities.
+- **Quantify Carbon Emissions:** Provide detailed calculations of carbon emissions based on various mining activities.
 - **Assess Carbon Sinks:** Evaluate existing carbon sinks, such as forests, to understand their offset potential.
 - **Suggest Carbon Neutrality Pathways:** Offer strategies for reducing emissions through clean technologies, afforestation, and renewable energy sources.
 - **Visualize Data:** Present results through interactive charts and graphs for better understanding and decision-making.

 ## 4. Solution Overview
-The web application enables coal mines to input data regarding their mining activities, calculates their associated carbon emissions, and evaluates potential pathways to carbon neutrality.
-It provides a clear and actionable report on how to achieve sustainability goals, supported by data visualization tools.
+This web application enables coal mines to input data regarding their mining activities, calculates the associated carbon emissions, and evaluates potential pathways to carbon neutrality.
+It provides clear and actionable reports on how to achieve sustainability goals, supported by data visualization tools.

 ## 5. Core Features
 - **Activity-wise Carbon Emission Calculation:** Users can input data related to excavation, transportation, and equipment usage to calculate emissions.
 - **Carbon Sink Assessment:** Evaluation of forests and other carbon sinks to estimate their contribution to offsetting emissions.
 - **Emission Reduction Strategies:** Tools for simulating the impact of clean technologies, afforestation, and renewable energy adoption.
-- **Data Visualization:** Interactive charts and graphs to track emissions and effectiveness of implemented strategies.
+- **Data Visualization:** Interactive charts and graphs to track emissions and the effectiveness of implemented strategies.
 - **Carbon Credit Estimation:** Calculation of potential carbon credits based on current market rates.

 ## 6. User Flow & Interaction